pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/2.png)

 12. If you received the success message, Congratulation ! you are good to move forward. if You didn't receive the message, then In **SecureX Orchestration** edit the **Receive observables from a rest client** workflow and click on the **View Runs** button on the top right.
 You will be able to see the last run, check that the workflow was triggered and see which workflow activity failed.
 13. If the previous workflow worked, then import the second workflow.
 For this, go to Orchestration and import the **Check Incidents every 5 minutes.json** workflow.
 Ignore any errors received during import.
-Don't stop the operation, but move forward ... you will fix the errors later. [ see instructions ]()
+Don't stop the operation, but move forward ... you will fix the errors later.
 14. Check the SecureX **Private_CTIA_Target** .
 This one must use a host fqdn that match to your region ( ex : **private.intel.eu.amp.cisco.com** ) and this target must use the **SecureX_Token** you created at the begining of this lab.
 15. Run the **Check Incidents every 5 minutes** workflow.
 You will be asked to enter the **webex_bot_token** and the **webex_room_id**.